-Sophie’s salon, which was frequented by Thomas Jefferson, the feminist, Olympe de Gouges, and a host of philosophers and aristocrats, was the best ticket in town.
-One of her favorite guests was Pierre de Beaumarchais, a playwright, watchmaker, inventor, musician, diplomat, fugitive, spy, publisher, horticulturalist, arms dealer, satirist, financier and revolutionary (both French and American).
+Sophie was a real girl’s girl who used her salon to promote and encourage equal rights for women.
+In fact, the scuttlebutt was that Sophie had the will and intelligence to be the Susan B. Anthony of her time.
+She just didn’t have the stamina to lead the movement.Sophie’s salon, which was frequented by Thomas Jefferson, the feminist Olympe de Gouges, and a host of philosophers and aristocrats, was the best ticket in town.
+One of her favorite guests was the polymath Pierre de Beaumarchais, playwright, watchmaker, inventor, musician, diplomat, fugitive, spy, publisher, horticulturalist, arms dealer, satirist, financier, and revolutionary (both French and American).
 Can you imagine?
-No wonder she loved him!
+No wonder she loved him.
 What a fabulous party guest he must have been!

 One of our favorite salonnières of all time, Sophie was hosting parties and influencing social commentary until the day she died in Paris on September 8, 1822.
 Bravo, Madame!